-Senate Democrats Block Committee Votes On Two Trump Nominees
+Senate Democrats Block Committee Votes On 2 Trump Nominees

 Politics

-Senate Democrats Block Committee Votes On Two Trump Nominees
+Senate Democrats Block Committee Votes On 2 Trump Nominees

 Democrats on the Senate Finance Committee boycotted planned votes on Tuesday morning to advance the nominations of two Trump Cabinet nominees.

 The committee was to begin voting at 10 a.m. on the nominations of Georgia Rep. Tom Price to lead the Department of Health and Human Services and Treasury Secretary-designate Steven Mnuchin.
-Their confirmations would still need the approval of the full Senate.
+Committee rules require that at least one member of each party be present for a vote to proceed.
+If and when the committee does vote, their confirmations would still need the approval of the full Senate.

 Price has been under a cloud of controversy for weeks over questions about whether he properly disclosed stock trading of a biomedical company, which says the congressman was able to purchase with a discount, according to the Wall Street Journal.